CartoDB/carto-vl/docs/guides/0x-Data-driven visualizations.md

 TODO maybe the map examples with the previous cases

-`ramp` values don't need to be colors, but for simplicity's shake will stick to that until the "Ramp Values" section.
+It's easy to create choropleth maps by using `ramp` with colors as the values.
+However, `ramp` values don't need to be colors, allowing creating different and richer types or maps like bubble-maps.
+But, for simplicity's shake, we will stick to colors until the "Ramp Values" section.

 ## Ramp inputs

+On the previous section, we talked about how `ramp` can be used to match *inputs* with *values*.
+In general, `ramp` allows to match most types of inputs with most types of values.
+But, the common case is to match a property as the input to fixed constant outputs like colors.
+This is what we call "Style by value".

+The following sections will cover "Style by value" with different property types.
+For example, when dealing with a transaction dataset we could style by numeric data like the price of each feature, or by categorical data like the method of payment (credit card, cash...).

 ### Numerical properties

-linear, classifiers
+linear, classifiers, raw

 ### Categorical properties